syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/trackball.md

 ![Customizing the view of trackball label in Xamarin.Android Chart](trackball_images/trackball_img5.png)

-### Show/hide the trackball label in axis
+### Show or hide the trackball label in axis

-This feature is used to highlight the respective axis label when the trackball is moving across the axis. [`ShowTrackballInfo`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartAxis~ShowTrackballInfo.html) property is used to show/hide the trackball label of the axis. [`TrackballLabelStyle`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartAxis~TrackballLabelStyle.html) property is used to customize its appearance.
+This feature is used to highlight the respective axis label when the trackball is moving across the axis.
+The [`ShowTrackballInfo`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartAxis~ShowTrackballInfo.html) property is used to show or hide the trackball label of the axis.
+The [`TrackballLabelStyle`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartAxis~TrackballLabelStyle.html) property is used to customize its appearance.
 Default value of [`ShowTrackballInfo`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartAxis~ShowTrackballInfo.html) is False.

 {% highlight c# %}
 [C#]